andrewdmullen/andrewdmullen.github.io/_pages/about.md

   - /about.html
 ---

-Welcome!
-I am a research engineer with experience developing tools for earth and space science, and a focus on creating new imaging and robotic systems for exploration.
-I have a background working with interdisciplinary teams to build and deploy instruments in challenging polar and marine environments.
+Welcome, I am a research engineer with experience developing imaging and robotic systems for exploration.
+I have a background working with interdisciplinary teams to build and deploy instruments in a variety of challenging polar and marine environments.

 <!---
 My work uses systems engineering to design instruments which integrate optical, electrical, mechanical, and software components.